ZixuanLi2004/doc/docs/usage/RDT.md

 # To evaluate a policy trained on the `demo_randomized` setting and tested on the `demo_clean` setting, run:
 # bash eval.sh beat_block_hammer demo_clean RDT_demo_randomized 10000 0 0
 ```

+The evaluation results, including videos, will be saved in the `eval_result` directory under the project root.